project21sg/project21/README.md

 ### Troubleshooting

 If receiving `TimeoutError: ResourceRequest timed out`, it most likely means that the server is having trouble connecting to the databases.
 Make sure they are up and running.
 Otherwise, it may mean that the server/db is overloaded and can't respond to requests quickly enough.

+If using WSL and cannot start local `postgresql` service in WSL, you can install postgres on Windows, then access the db by running e.g. `psql -p 5432 -h localhost -U postgres`.